 The Illinois Association of School Boards shall propose legislation which would allow school districts, by board resolution, to self-insure the risk previously covered by surety bonds.
 (Adopted 1993)

 The Illinois Association of School Boards shall support legislation which will allow members of Boards of Education to be reimbursed for mileage for school board meetings held in compliance with the Illinois Open Meetings Act and for events regarding school district staff.
 Mileage reimbursement would be paid at the federally allowable travel reimbursement rate.
 (Adopted 2008)

-The Illinois Association of School Boards shall oppose any legislation that includes a provision for mandatory training of school board members.
+The Illinois Association of School Boards shall oppose any legislation that includes additional requirements or expansion of mandatory training of school board members.
 The IASB encourages local boards of education to model continuous improvement by pursuing all professional development and training opportunities.
-The IASB, with its unique combination of expertise and resources, is uniquely in the position to be the primary agency responsible for school board member training and professional development as recognized by Article 23 of the Illinois School code, and any such legislation requiring school board member training shall specifically list the IASB as a training provider.
-(Adopted 2008; Amended 2012)
+IASB, with its unique combination of expertise and resources, is uniquely in the position to be the primary agency responsible for school board member training and professional development as recognized by Article 23 of the Illinois School code, and any such legislation requiring school board member training shall specifically list the IASB as a training provider.
+(Adopted 2008; Amended 2012, 2020)